chainstacklabs/developer-hub-content/README.md

 **Please review our [content requirements below](#content-requirements) before submiting a proposal.**

-Once you've reviewed the requirements, [create a proposal here](https://github.com/chainstack/developer-hub-content/issues/new?assignees=&labels=&template=proposal.md&title=%5BPROPOSAL%5D).
+Once you've reviewed the requirements, 👉👉[create a proposal here](https://github.com/chainstack/developer-hub-content/issues/new?assignees=&labels=&template=proposal.md&title=%5BPROPOSAL%5D) 👈👈

+Make sure you add a title, check the correspondent category (coding, informational, other), and add a brief description of what the article is about. **Do not include more details like code snippets.**

 Someone from the Chainstack team will review your proposal and comment on it.
 Once it's approved, you can move on to the next step 👇